Angous: Demography

-In 2017 the commune had 102 inhabitants.
+The inhabitants of the commune are known as Angousiens or Angousiennes in French.

 Economy

 The activity is directed mainly towards agriculture (livestock grazing, market gardening, and horticultural crops).
 The town is part of the Appellation d'origine contrôlée (AOC) zone of Ossau-iraty.

 Culture and Heritage

 Religious heritage

 The Parish Church of Saint-André (1847) is registered as an historical monument.